Rank-preserving additions for topological vector bundles, after a construction of Horrocks

 \begin{rmk}Given an $\infone$-category $C$ with final object $t$, the infinity category $C_*$ is also modeled by the $\infone$-under category $C_{t/}$.
 See \cite[1.2.9]{HTT} for a discussion of $\infone$-under categories and \cite[4.2.1.5 and 7.2.2.8]{HTT} for the equivalence.\end{rmk} Since equivalent $\infone$-categories support the same category theory, the equivalences $\St$ and $\Un$ will induce one on pointed objects.

 \begin{lem} An equivalence of $\infone$-categories induces an equivalence upon taking pointed objects. \end{lem}

-\begin{proof} This is the dual statement of \cite[1.2.9.3]{HTT} (dualized, for example, following the method of \cite[1.2.9.5]{HTT}), specialized to the case of a final object. \end{proof} We can apply Lemma~\ref{lem:equiv_pointed} directly to the equivalences of Theorem~\ref{thm:lurie_groth}, but to understand the result we first describe pointed objects on the right-hand side of Diagram~\ref{diag:Kan}.
+\begin{proof} This is the dual statement of \cite[1.2.9.3]{HTT} (dualized, for example, following the method of \cite[1.2.9.5]{HTT}), specialized to the case of a final object. \end{proof} We can apply \Cref{lem:equiv_pointed} directly to the equivalences of \Cref{thm:lurie_groth}, but to understand the result we first describe pointed objects on the left side of Diagram~\eqref{diag:Kan}.

 \begin{lem} For any $\infone$-category $C$ with a final object $t$, the $\infone$-category $\Fun(S,C)$ has a final object the constant functor at $t$.
 There is an equivalence of $\infone$-categories $\Fun(S,C)_*\simeq \Fun(S,C_*)$. \end{lem} \begin{proof} The first statement follows from the dual of \cite[5.1.2.3]{HTT}.
 For the second, recall that $\Fun(S,C)_*$ is modeled by the fiber at the final object of the map given by restricting to $\{0\} \hookrightarrow \Delta^1$.
 Moreover, there is an adjunction $ S \times -\dashv \Fun(S,-)$ as enriched functors $\sset \to \sset$, since $\Fun(S,-)$ is an internal hom to in the monoidal category $(\sset, \times, \Delta^0)$.
 So we get isomorphisms of simplicial sets: